shubo4/shubo4/README.md

 - 👋 Hi, I’m @shubo4
 - 👀 I’m interested in perceiving the environment using computer vision and traning models by learning through mistakes
-- 🌱 I’m currently learning Reinforcement learning,deep learning, computer vision
+- 🌱 I’m currently working on incremental Learning.
+Prior I have worked on reinforcement Learning(safe RL).
-- 💞️ I’m looking to collaborate on simulations and models using reinforcement learning or/and deep learning
 - 📫 You can reach me thorugh linkedin .
 My linkeddin id is : shubham latpate

 <!---